|The Frankfurt-Tipp rating:|

 |Rated:||From 0 years|

-Need makes inventive.
-77-year-old Murray (Woody Allen) realizes how much truth is in this proverb when the threatening closure of his bookstore gives him a crazy idea.
-After his dermatologist Dr. Parker (Sharon Stone) mentioned to him that she was looking for a man for a Ménage à trois with her hot-blooded girlfriend Selima (Sofia Vergara), Murray persuades his best friend Fioravante (John Turturro) to make the two women happy for a fee.
-Although Fioravante initially doesn't believe that a man with his looks would be accepted as a professional lover, he does engage in an amorous test run with Dr. Parker.
-After she is more than taken with the florist's arts of love and Murray realizes how easy it is to earn money in this way, he immediately sets about finding new potential customers for Fioravante.
-He also meets the young Avigal (Vanessa Paradis), the widow of a Hasidic rabbi.
-Out of curiosity she is persuaded to a meeting with Murray's Gigolo - a meeting that will change not only the life of the young widow but also that of Fioravante…
+Necessity is the mother of invention.
+77-year-old Murray (Woody Allen) realizes just how much truth there is in this adage when the impending closure of his bookstore gives him a crazy idea.
+After his dermatologist, Dr. Parker (Sharon Stone), mentions to him that she's looking for a man to have a Ménage à trois with her hot-blooded friend Selima (Sofia Vergara), Murray unceremoniously convinces his best friend Fioravante (John Turturro) to make the two women happy for a fee.
+Although Fioravante doesn't initially believe that a man with his looks would be accepted as a professional lover, he settles for an amorous test run with Dr. Parker.
+After she is more than taken with the florist's amorous skills and Murray realizes how easy it is to make money this way, he immediately sets out to find new potential clients for Fioravante.
+In the process, he meets young Avigal (Vanessa Paradis), the widow of a Hasidic rabbi.
+Out of curiosity, she allows herself to be persuaded to meet Murray's gigolo - a meeting that will not only change the young widow's life, but Fioravante's as well.

-But then the tone of the film changes considerably with the appearance of Avigal.
-Here Turturro immerses himself in the world of the strictly religious Hasidic, whereby the figure of Dovi (Liev Schreiber), driven by his faith, the morals associated with it and his jealousy, leaves an almost oppressive impression.
-The attempts to combine this world with the rather flapsy humor of the beginning seem a bit awkward and give the movie a very inconsistent character.
-No question, Vanessa Paradis and Liev Schreiber play their roles very well.
-You can see Avigal in her complete restraint very clearly, how much she longs to be allowed to break out of her life.
-In a romantic drama, this story might have worked really well.
-But in a casual comedy some elements of this storyline and especially the resolution seem a bit out of place and even a bit depressing.
+But then the tone of the film changes significantly with the appearance of Avigal.
+Here, Turturro delves into the world of the strictly devout Hasids, with the character of Dovi (Liev Schreiber) in particular, driven by his faith, the morals that come with it, and his jealousy, leaving an almost oppressive impression.
+The attempts to connect this world with the rather flippant humor of the beginning seem a bit clumsy and give the film a very inconsistent feel.
+No question, Vanessa Paradis and Liev Schreiber in particular play their roles very well.
+You can tell Avigal in her complete restraint, though, how much she longs to just be allowed to break out of her life for a change.
+In a romantic drama this story might have worked really well.
+But in a light-hearted comedy, some elements of this plotline, and especially the resolution, feel a little out of place and even a little depressing.

-"Plötzlich Gigolo" has some wonderful moments and Woody Allen is better than in some of his own movies.
-But at the end it remains the feeling that John Turturro wasn't really able to decide whether he wanted to stage a light comedy about a male whore or a more serious drama about the clash of different beliefs and moral concepts.
-The attempt to combine the two has unfortunately not been successful.
-Both parts of the story are well played and technically well implemented, but at the end they don't fit together to form a harmonious whole.
-And that's only enough for one at the end: with some exceptions just worth seeing!
+Suddenly Gigolo has some quite wonderful moments and Woody Allen is better than in many of his own films.
+But in the end, you're left with the feeling that John Turturro couldn't quite decide whether he wanted to direct a light comedy about a male hooker or a more serious drama about the clash of different beliefs and morals.
+The attempt to combine both unfortunately didn't succeed.
+Both parts of the story are well acted and well crafted, but in the end they don't add up to a coherent whole.
+And in the end this is only enough for a: with deductions just worth seeing!

 An article by Frankfurt-Tipp